-Have you ever seen a tree, such as spruce, with healthy looking needles at the tips of the branches, but no needles at all as you look further down the branch?
+Have you ever seen a tree, such as spruce, with healthy-looking needles at the tips of the branches, but no needles at all as you look further down the branch?
 This is caused by needle cast disease.
 Find out more in this article.

 What is phytoplasma disease?
 Well, first you need to understand the phytoplasma life cycle and how they are spread.
-New studies indicate that phytoplasma effects on plants can mimic damage shown by psyllid insects or leaf roll virus.
+New studies indicate that phytoplasma effects on plants can mimic damage shown by psyllid insects or leaf roll viruses.
 Learn more here.

 What is cytospora canker?
 It is a destructive disease caused by the fungus Leucostoma kunzei that disfigures and can even kill vulnerable trees.
 Get more information about symptoms of cytospora canker and treatment in this article.

 Diagnosing plant ailments is crucial to plant management and health.
 Cenagium canker of trees is one of the more insidious diseases.
 What is Cenagium canker?
-Click this article for tips on recognizing, treating and managing sooty bark canker.
+Click this article for tips on recognizing, treating, and managing sooty bark canker.